JANUARY 12, 2021 UPDATE

 The Court still must approve the settlement, then the proposed settlements can be paid.
 What we do know is this — This proposed settlement was just recently announced within the past week and there are literally millions of people that are part of this class action lawsuit.
 It all takes time to administrator.
 The settlement administrator won’t send out any benefits until they’re allowed to do so by the court, which will be no earlier than January 23, 2020.
 That date could also change subject to many things at the Court’s discretion.

-We want to let you know that wehave instituted a recorded information hotline with updates at 817-592-6160 that we will share with our clients.
 We also plan to update our website and send email newsletters on the latest information as it becomes available.
 All information will be the same across the telephone number, website and newsletters.

 COO & Firm Managing Attorney

 Dear Bailey & Galyen Clients,